ironhack-labs/lab-react-tweets/README.md

-In the following iterations you will refactor the `Tweet` component.
+In the following iterations, you will need to refactor the `Tweet` component.
 You will be asked to extract parts of the existing HTML structure into new components:

 ![Example - Refactoring the "Tweet" component](https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/labs/lab-react-tweets-3.png)<br>

-**When done with all iterations** the final version of your `Tweet` component will look like this:
+**When done with all of the iterations**, the final version of your `Tweet` component will look like this:

 <details>
 <summary>Click to see the code</summary>